US Sen. Bob Menendez pleads not guilty to pocketing bribes in a wide-ranging corruption case | Law-Order

 Authorities say they found nearly USD 500,000 in cash, much of it hidden in clothing and closets, as well as more than USD 100,000 in gold bars in a search of the New Jersey home Menendez, 69, shares with his wife.

 Charged alongside Menendez is his wife, Nadine, who prosecutors say played a key role in collecting hundreds of thousands of dollars worth of bribes from three New Jersey businessmen seeking help from the longtime lawmaker.
-An attorney for Nadine Menendez entered a not guilty plea for her on Wednesday.
+An attorney for Nadine Menendez entered a not guilty plea for her on Wednesday, and she was ordered to be released on USD 250,000 bond secured by her Englewood Cliffs, New Jersey, home.

 Prosecutors allege repeated actions by Menendez to benefit the authoritarian government of Egypt.
 They say Menendez also tried to interfere in criminal investigations involving associates, in one case pushing to install in New Jersey a federal prosecutor who he believed he could influence to derail a case.